socketio/socket.io/README.md

 	// socket.io, I choose you
 	io.listen(server);

-Due to a lack of flexibility in the current Node HTTP server implementation, you'll have to patch Node before using `socket.io`.
-In the node directory run:

-	patch -p1 < {../directory/to/socket.io-node}/patch/{node version}.patch
-	./configure
-	make
-	make test
-	sudo make install

-On the client side, you should use the [Socket.IO client](https://github.com/RosePad/Socket.IO) to connect.
+On the client side, you should use the [Socket.IO client](https://github.com/LearnBoost/Socket.IO) to connect.

 ## Checking out